-That said, you are looking at a very expensive proposition, mated pairs can run in the thousands, depending on the strain.
+That said, you are looking at a very expensive proposition, mated pairs can run into the thousands, depending on the strain.

 It is nearly impossible to distinguish male Discus from females.
 As spawning time approaches, the female’s abdomen becomes slightly enlarged because of the eggs she is carrying.
 A few days before she lays her eggs, the female develops a short tube, or ovipositor, just in front of her anal fin.

 In most respects, Discus Fish spawn like angelfish.
 The eggs hatch in about 3 or 4 days, during which time the parents guard the eggs, fan them with their fins, and work them over with their mouths, cleaning them of fungus or any foreign objects that may befall them.

 At first, the tiny, sliver-like fry remain nearly motionless on the spawning site, unless the parents move them to a new location, which they seem to do quite often.

 Here's Where Most Attempts at Breeding Have Failed and Why

 About 4 days after hatching, the young become free-swimming.
 It is here that most attempts at Discus breeding failed in the past and here is why.